ByAUJay

 1) Route with a solver bus (quote → publish → status)

-NEAR Intents exposes a Message Bus that:
+NEAR Intents offers a Message Bus that:

-• broadcasts user requests to connected solvers,
+- sends out user requests to all connected solvers,

-• validates AML in the distribution channels,
+- checks AML compliance in the distribution channels,

-Key endpoints and fields:
+Key Endpoints and Fields

 2) Sign once (wallets you already support)